-Spain was known as a colonial superpower throughout several centuries.
+Spain was a global superpower throughout several centuries.
 Many parts of the world, including especially the American continent, were first explored and conquered under the Spanish flag by Spanish speakers (though Columbus himself was born in Italy).

 Spanish and other languages spoken in Spain

-In Europe, the basis and the place of origin of the Spanish language is naturally the Spanish Kingdom.
-However, there are many different versions and dialects of Spanish in various regions of Spain, and there are also languages which are similar to Spanish, but not considered Spanish at all, especially by the natives.
+While the Spanish Kingdom is the place of origin of the Spanish language, there are many different versions and dialects of Spanish in various regions of Spain, and there are also languages which are similar to Spanish, but not considered Spanish at all, especially by the natives.
 These are languages like Basque or Catalan.
 To differentiate from these other languages spoken in Spain, the Spanish language itself is referred to as castellano (Castilian) by the Spanish.

 Places that speak Spanish in Europe

 Besides Spain, Spanish is spoken in two tiny neighbouring countries: Andorra and Gibraltar.
-Nevertheless, in neither of these Spanish is the official language.
+However, Spanish is not the official language in either of these.
 In Gibraltar, a British colony, the official language is English, while in Andorra it is Catalan.

 There are Spanish speaking minorities and communities in many European countries, particularly in France, Switzerland, Germany, and the UK.

-Brazil, the biggest Latin American country, has a special relationship with Spanish language.
-Though its official language is Portuguese (similar to Spanish anyway), Spanish classes are mandatory in secondary schools in Brazil.
+Brazil, the biggest Latin American country, has a special relationship with the Spanish language.
+Though its official language is Portuguese (which is similar to Spanish anyway), Spanish classes are mandatory in secondary schools in Brazil.
 This is understandable, as virtually all other countries located near Brazil speak Spanish.

 The prevalence of Spanish and Portuguese languages, which both have Latin origin, is the reason why the region of Central and South America is commonly referred to as Latin America.